A mom who's pregnant after loss knows.

 It's just that she knows it could be so much worse.

-A mom who's pregnant after loss knows to focus on the gift she has today.
+A mom who's pregnant after loss has learned to focus on the gift she has today.
 Because it could be taken away tomorrow.